azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - Choose **Select queue from your subscriptions**.

-    - **Subscription**: Select the subscription you are using for this hands on lab.
+    - **Subscription**: Select the subscription you are using for this hands-on lab.

     - **Service Bus namespace**: Select the awhotel-sb namespace.